dclipca/CodeFusion/README.md

   <br>
 </p>

-## CodeFusion: Streamline Code Merging for ChatGPT (with Token Context in Mind)
+## CodeFusion: Streamline code merging for ChatGPT (with token context in mind)

 **Working with large codebases in ChatGPT?** Manually copying and pasting code snippets can be tedious and risks exceeding the token context limits.
 CodeFusion simplifies this process for you.